digital-societies-institute/digital-societies-institute/_projects/city-operating-system.md

 layout: project
 order: 3
 permalink: "/city-operating-system/"
-title: The Digital City Operating System
+title: Digital City Operating System
 ---

 **[CityOS]** is our exciting project to develop an operating system for digital societies.